-Cheese and wine have a lot in common; I am not going too far by saying that they are kindred spirits and there is no other food and wine pairing that is as perfect as that between these two.
-Finding the right wine and cheese pairings can give life to a unique gustatory marriage that goes beyond pure scientific matching technique.
+Finding the right wine and cheese pairings can give life to a unique gustatory marriage that goes beyond pure scientific matching techniques.

 Unfortunately that doesn’t mean that we can match them randomly.

-Cheese, as much as wine, can be quite variegated and eclectic; it can be made from different types of milk and with different methods resulting in very different aromas and flavors so it is important to take this into consideration before proceeding to a correct wine and cheese pairing.
+Cheese, as much as wine, can be quite varied and eclectic; it can be made from different types of milk and with different methods resulting in very different aromas and flavors, so it is important to take this into consideration before making a wine and cheese pairing.

-Here I am going to look at the major cheese categories and will give you my suggestions for a tasty wine matching.
+Next, we are going to look at the major cheese categories and I will give you my suggestions for a tasty wine matching.